assetswap/doc-meme/automation/autopilot.md

 ## How It Works

-When you activate Autopilot, it creates simple starter tasks that appear in your Task Dashboard.
-These tasks run automatically - for example, buying the best-scoring tokens daily with $50, or checking your portfolio every hour to ensure your tokens maintain good scores and adequate liquidity.
-The beauty is that these are just starting points.
-You can edit these tasks later to match your exact preferences, add new conditions, or create more sophisticated strategies as you become more comfortable with the platform.
+When you turn on Autopilot, it sets up automatic tasks that run in the background.
+These tasks do things like buying the highest-rated tokens every day with your chosen amount (like $50), or checking your tokens every hour to make sure they're still performing well.
+Liquidity (the amount of money available for trading a token) is monitored to ensure you can sell when needed.
+The best part is that these starting tasks are just the beginning - as you learn more about trading, you can change these tasks to work exactly how you want them to.

 ## Start in 30 Seconds